-This course introduces the student to the history, standards, and legal responsibilities that impact the use and administration of medications to clients.
-The effects of pharmacological therapy and their therapeutic applications throughout the lifespan are emphasized.
-Mathematical concepts and the role of the practitioner in safe medication administration and related client education are discussed.
-Pharmacodynamics, pharmacokinetics, therapeutic effects and adverse effects of all the major drug classes are explored.
-Online section available; 3 lecture hours
+This course introduces the student to the history, legal responsibilities and standards that impact the use and administration of medications to clients in a safe manner utilizing evidence based practice.
+The application of the nursing process and the effects of pharmacological therapy throughout the lifespan, including end-of-life care, are emphasized utilizing a holistic and caring framework.
+Mathematical concepts and the role of the nurse in medication administration regarding delegation and safety in varied healthcare settings are also taught.
+All the major drug classes are explored as well as their utilization in diverse populations.
+3 lecture hours